 Parents must encourage every family member to seek out volunteering opportunities and participate in them, as long as it is safe to do so.
 While grownups may engage in high-involvement work like volunteering at old age homes or cooking meals to distribute among homeless people, children can help out in smaller community service projects like collecting money, old toys or clothes for an underprivileged person or helping an elderly neighbor clean their yard, all under the supervision of their parents.

 At the same time, schools can arrange safe youth volunteering opportunities for students to engage in.

 The added benefit of teaching charity through volunteer work is that children understand that donating their time can be just as good and powerful as donating physical items or money.

-A quick internet search will reveal more community service ideas as well as youth volunteer opportunities near you, so parents can go through the list together with their kids to determine the best options.
+A quick location-based internet search will reveal community service ideas as well as youth volunteer opportunities near you, so parents can go through the list together with their kids to determine the best options.

 What’s the best way to teach children about charitable giving in your opinion?